Parihaspore: History

-It was built by Lalitaditya Muktapida (695–731) of the Karkota dynasty.
+It was built by Lalitaditya Muktapida (695–731 CE) of the Karkota dynasty.
 He moved his capital from Srinagar to Parihaspur.
 Kalhana mentions the construction of the city in his Book 4 cantos 194–204.
 Lalitaditya according to Kalhana built his residence and four temples in this area.
 The temples included one for Vishnu (Muktakeshva) where according to Kalhana the emperor used 84,000 tolas of gold to make the image of Vishnu.
 In another temple he used as many Palas of silver for the image of Parihaskesana.
 He also had made a statue of Buddha in copper that according to Kalhana "reached up to the sky."
 The main temple was larger than the famous temple that Lalitaditya built in Martand.

 Parihaspur lost its status as a capital after Lalitaditya's death.
 His son moved the royal residence.
 The Jhelum River is to the northeast of Parihaspur as it meets the Sind Nallah at Shadpur sangam.
 In the past this confluence of the rivers occurred closer to Parihaspur.
-The change in the course of the river is not natural but was engineered by famous Soya Pandit during Raja Avanti Varman's time (855–883 AD).
+The change in the course of the river is not natural but was engineered by famous Soya Pandit during Raja Avanti Varman's time (855–883 CE).
 With the river access gone, the city suffered greatly.